VedantGhodke/WhatsApp-Automation/STARTER_INSTRUCTIONS.md

 >Answer the input with either a yes or no.

 ### send_attachments()
-NOTE: Add Photos & Videos in the Media Folder.
+NOTE: Add photos or videos in the Media folder.

 image_path = os.getcwd() +"\\Media\\" + 'goodmorning.jpg'

-Example path to send goodmorning image to your listed Contacts.
+Example path to send goodmorning image to your listed contacts.

 *   "hour" variable is used to check current Hour on the clock and according image is sent to the Contact.
-*   If time is after 5am and before 11am schedule goodmorning.jpg image.
+*   If the time is post 5:00 AM, and prior to 11:00 AM, schedule goodmorning image.
-*   If time is after 9pm schedule goodnight image.
+*   If the time is post 9:00 PM, schedule goodnight image.
-*   If time is anyother send howareyou image.
+*   If it's any other time, send howareyou image.

-You can set your own photos at a particular time feel free to do that.
+You can set your own photos at a particular time.
+Feel free to do that!

 ### send_files()
 NOTE: Add the document in the documents folder.